 After having determined the Consequence Class, the Service and Production Categories, deriving the Execution Class is the last final step that an engineer has to undertake in order to deliver a final product that is in line with the CE Marking standards.
 The derivation of the Execution Class should always be based on the design parameters appropriate to each project.
 However, in order to avoid the introduction of unnecessary costs, the engineer should be cautious not to over-specify the Execution Class.

 For the readers’ general understanding of the Execution Class determination, the following table contains the matrix of all data classification:

-For a CE marked product, the steelwork contractor needs to declare the performance to the System 2+ level of assessment.
-As a consequence, they must undertake an initial type-testing of the product; a Factory Production Control (FPC) which has to include the implementation of FPC system procedures, the appointment of a responsible welding coordinator and the implementation of welding quality management system (WQMS) procedures; and, finally, a further testing of samples taken at the factory in accordance with the prescribed test plan.
+For a CE-marked product, the steelwork contractor needs to declare the performance to the System 2+ level of assessment.
+As a consequence, they must undertake an initial type-testing of the product; a Factory Production Control (FPC) which has to include the implementation of FPC system procedures, the appointment of a responsible welding coordinator, and the implementation of a welding quality management system (WQMS) procedures; and, finally, further testing of samples taken at the factory in accordance with the prescribed test plan.
 The contractor will be assessed by a Notified Body that will complete an initial inspection of the manufacturing plant and of the FPC.
-The body will further undertake continuous surveillance, assessment and approval of the FPC, which will include an annual audit to ensure continued competence to the declared Execution Class.
-These steps will be concluded with the issuance of a FPC Certificate and a Welding Certificate Identifying the Execution Class that has been achieved by the steelwork contractor.
+The body will further undertake continuous surveillance, assessment, and approval of the FPC, which will include an annual audit to ensure continued competence to the declared Execution Class.
+These steps will be concluded with the issuance of an FPC Certificate and a Welding Certificate Identifying the Execution Class that has been achieved by the steelwork contractor.